Last Updated on January 17, 2025 by Michelle Ball

 If a teacher’s personnel file is bare, with no noted complaints, a school administrator may tell a complaining parent: “I have no complaints on this teacher.
 You are the first parent with an issue with this excellent educator.”
 This may or may not be accurate as the administrator may have “heard things” or met with other parents about the teacher before.
 Yet, there still may be no paper records of these verbal interactions so gaslighting may occur.

 If the teacher’s file has no formal complaints how can anyone prove there were 30 other verbal complaints?
 It is tough.
-The solution is for parents to file written complaints on abusive teachers or school staff when warranted.
+The solution is for parents to file written complaints on abusive teachers when warranted.

-What Can Happen if No Formal Teacher Complaints Are Filed?
+What Can Happen if No Written Teacher Complaints Are Filed?

 What can happen if no written complaints are filed could be as follows: say Teacher A has abused or bullied dozens of students for 25 years, but only three families came forward with written complaints and no staff reported the teacher.
 Perhaps fifteen other students made verbal complaints of sexual wrongs, but there is no record of these verbal complaints.

-As a result, Teacher A continues in his job year after year, bullying and harassing a new student each year and causing devastating lifelong impacts to his student victims.
+As a result, Teacher A continues in his job year after year, bullying a new student each year and causing devastating lifelong impacts to his student victims.

 Districts WANT Complaints on Bad Employees?

-I have actually been called by an attorney who represents school districts asking whether I had any potential complaints on a teacher that the school district was looking to terminate.
+I have actually been called by a school attorney asking whether I had any potential complaints on a teacher that the school district was looking to terminate.
 As the school district did not have enough WRITTEN complaints, there was not enough ammunition to fire the teacher.
 This call in itself shows the importance of filing written complaints about terrible teachers.

 If more parents filed written complaints, bad teachers might get fired, instead of sticking around to abuse other students.